crownytrex/Galactic-Proxy/README.md

 Feel free to fork, improve, and submit pull requests.
 Whether it's UI enhancements, new features, or bug fixes—your contributions are welcome!

 🌠 Credits
-Created with stardust and code by [Your Name].
-Favicon artwork courtesy of Imgur.
+Created with stardust and code by crownytrex.
+Favicon artwork courtesy of crownytrex.